rudalsly26/rudalsly26.github.io/_pages/about.md

 ## About

-B.A. in Philosophy at Korea University<br>M.A. student in Economics at Korea University<br>Research interests: Macroeconomics, International Finance, Economic Growth, Econometrics
+B.A. in Philosophy at Korea University<br>M.A. in Economics at Korea University (ongoing)<br>Research interests: Macroeconomics, International Finance, Economic Growth, Econometrics

 ---